alexandroprado/caf-samples/dt-to-labs.md

 - The team also consider securing the data on the disk using Azure Disk Encryption and Key Vault.

 For more information, see [Security best practices for IaaS workloads in Azure](https://docs.microsoft.com/azure/security/fundamentals/iaas).

-## Business continuity and disaster recovery

-For business continuity and disaster recovery (BCDR), Contoso takes the following actions:

-- Keep data safe: Contoso backs up the data on the VMs using the Azure Backup service.
-[Learn more](https://docs.microsoft.com/azure/backup/backup-overview).

 ### Licensing and cost optimization